|Nutrition Facts (per serving)|

 Garnish with sour cream and dill for a kick of flavor or applesauce if you're serving at Hanukkah.
 And although latkes are typically served during this Jewish festival, they are really good any time of the year and with so many other kinds of food.
 Try them with soup for a light lunch or dinner or serve with eggs and a simple green salad.

-3 cups potatoes, peeled and shredded
+3 cups potatoes, peeled and grated, or frozen shredded hash brown potatoes

 3 tablespoons grated onion